Hammered Flower Prints

 - Flowers such as Bee Balm, Lobelia, Coreopsis, Pansies, Violas, Marigolds, Verbena, Phlox, Impatiens, Cosmos (Note: Stay away from white flowers or waxy flowers as well as flowers that are thick or too pulpy as they make for some not-so-pretty end results)

 - Removable adhesive tape

 What You Do:

 - Set your board on a stack of newspapers and then place a paper towel over your board.
-It's a good idea to do this on a sturdy surface that can handle the force of some pounding, like a counter top or a stable desk or table.
+It's a good idea to do this on a sturdy surface that can handle the force of some pounding, like a countertop or a stable desk or table.

-- Hold the hammer near the head and gently hammer the plant completely (this part should mostly be done by the grown-up but if your child has good hand-eye coordination, you can let her give it a try).
+- Hold the hammer near the head and gently hammer the plant completely (this part should mostly be done by the grown-up, but if your child has good hand-eye coordination, you can let her give it a try).
 The pigment should bleed through showing you where you have hammered.
 Make sure you have hammered the flower entirely.

 - Once you and your child have hammered everything, leave the plant taped onto the paper.
 Turn the paper over and use a warm (not hot) iron to gently press the paper.
 The heat sets the pigment.
-Do make sure your iron is warm but not hot because you don't want to scorch the paper.
+Make sure your iron is warm but not hot because you don't want to scorch the paper.

 - Turn the paper over again and carefully peel off the tape and flower.
 If there is some plant material left on the paper, gently scrape it off with your finger.

 See if your child can guess what color her flower will leave when it is hammered.
-Can you identify the pistol?
+Can she identify the pistol?
 The stamen?
 The pistol is the female receptacle of the flower that waits for the pollen so that pollination can occur.
 The stamen holds the pollen.
 Often flowers can have multiple stamens.
 If you like, you can bring out a book that has pictures of the different parts of a flower for you and your child to look through as you do this activity.